Filip7/workcd-go/README.md

 This started as a zsh script that was vibe coded.
 But I wanted more features and easier editing of the code.
 So this is a vibe coded Go port, but it's human verified.

+Plan is to rewrite as many parts as possible in version 2.0, because I'm not happy with many vibe coded parts, and I prefer writing code myself.

 ## Features

 - **Fast fuzzy finding**: Uses `fzf` for interactive directory selection